retroaalto/atOS/README.md

 ## Overview

 **atOS-RT** is a 32-bit operating system project aimed at providing a platform for exploring low-level system programming concepts.
-It includes a custom bootloader, kernel, and tools for ISO and FAT file system manipulation.

 ---

 ## Running the ISO